This Country's Leader Shut Down Democracy – With A Little Help From Facebook

 When Facebook first came to Cambodia, many hoped it would help to usher in a new period of free speech, amplifying voices that countered the narrative of the government-friendly traditional press.
 Instead, the opposite has happened.
 Prime Minister Hun Sen is now using the platform to promote his message while jailing his critics, and his staff is doing its best to exploit Facebook’s own rules to shut down criticism — all through a direct relationship with the company’s staff.

 Facebook has also dramatically reduced the reach of independent media in Cambodia after it decided last year to silo off their content as part of a controversial experiment.
-The company said this month it would make similar changes to news feeds for users worldwide.
+The company said this month it would make similar changes to News Feeds for users worldwide.

 Facebook has styled itself as a neutral platform for information.
 But its role in spreading propaganda and fake news, as well as its relationship with the Cambodian government, shows how easily that neutrality can be exploited by autocrats.